AdobeDocs/analytics-platform.en/help/data-mirror/model-based.md

 >[!SUCCESS]
 >
 >You have completed all the steps.
-Starting by defining what mirrored data you want to collect (schema) from a data warehouse native solution and where to store that data (dataset) in Adobe Experience Platform, you configured the appropriate source connector to provide you with the mirrored data.
+You started by defining what mirrored data you wanted to collect (schema) from a data warehouse native solution.
+And where to store that data (dataset) in Experience Platform.
+You configured the appropriate source connector to provide you with the mirrored data in Experience Platform.
 You defined a connection in Customer Journey Analytics to use the mirrored event data and (optionally) other data.
-Your data view definition allowed you to specify which dimension and metrics to use from the mirrored data and finally you created your first project visualizing and analyzing your mirrored data.
+Your data view definition allowed you to specify which dimension and metrics to use from the mirrored data.
+And finally you created your first project visualizing and analyzing your mirrored data.